 Address: 1192 Sheridan Ave., Cody, Wyoming

 The Irma Hotel was built by Buffalo Bill Cody in 1902 and named after his daughter.
-This haunted place in Wyoming boasts multiple friendly ghosts roaming its rooms.
+This is one of the haunted places in Wyoming that boasts multiple friendly ghosts roaming its rooms.
 Some even say they have seen Buffalo Bill himself.
 Others have just had pranks played on them, like the water turning on in their room or their belongings mysteriously moving around while they sleep.

-While you cannot book a specific historic room at the Irma Hotel, you should still book rooms in advance of your stay as rooms are limited and they fill up fast!
+While you cannot book a specific historic room at the Irma Hotel, you should still book rooms well before your stay, as they are limited and fill up fast!

 Irma Hotel: The Buffet is Open